Supervision

 There is considerable evidence that therapist factors contribute to outcomes beyond specific ‘ingredients’ of established evidence-based models, and importantly, that such therapist factors can be developed through focussed training and supervision.
 The aim of this supervision group is to develop the participating registrars’ capacity to identify (and eventually act upon) common (though commonly missed) “pivot points” for therapeutic intervention through attunement to clues such as body language, paralanguage, and co-transference occurring in the process of therapy.
 That is, how to enhance outcomes through moment-to-moment awareness (inference) of and intervention upon inter-actions with clients

 Some core therapy models relevant in this supervision are contemporary (evidence-based) psychodynamic models of therapy, but relevance can be drawn to other models familiar to registrars (e.g., CBT, DBT, ACT, IPT).
-Those oriented to more structured models but interested in developing their process and relational work are indeed welcome to the group, which is predominantly practice oriented rather than educational.
+Those oriented to more structured models but interested in developing their process and relational work are indeed welcome to the group, which is predominantly practice-oriented rather than educational.

-Expressions of interest for 2025 currently being taken*
+Expressions of interest for 2026 currently being taken*

 Those interested in Active Inference for clinical psychology but not supervision can view Jesse’s APS webinar: Applications of active inference to formulation and reflective practice [to clinical psychology].